rjmoorman/Learning-Vue/README.md

 # Learning-Vue

-This is a repo for to review working with Javascript and the View framework
+This is a repo for me to review working with Javascript and the Vue framework